antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 ![Cemetery stairs down]({lightbox}cemetery/stairs-2.jpg)

-I found myself in the other side of the Dissenters Cemetery, and over to my right, past a crumbling wall, more graves!
+I found myself in the other side of the Dissenters Cemetery, and over to my right, past a crumbling wall, more graves.
 This was looking "good".

 ## Corner and side views

-Cemeteries are strange creations, a relic of a time when most people were convinced that there had to be some greater force at work.
+Cemeteries are strange beasts, a relic of a time when most people were convinced that there had to be some greater force at work.
 And yet, why not honour our loved ones?
 It would take a brave person to suggest that we start treating mortal human remains in the same way that we treat any others.
-Which is when it hit me.
+Which is when it hit me...

 My excitement at connecting with this historical byline was tempered by a dark, sombre mood as the heartbreaking neglect, vandalism, and disrepair, came into focus.
-Cemeteries in London and Israel are generally in good shape and implicitly reflect the idea that we live forever.
-This was real, and nature will win in the end.
+Cemeteries in London and Israel are generally in good shape and implicitly reflect the fallacy that we live forever.
+But this was real, showing how nature will win in the end.

 ![Cemetery corner view 1]({lightbox}cemetery/view-corner-01.jpg)
 ![Cemetery corner view 2]({lightbox}cemetery/view-corner-02.jpg)